dfelinto/blender-manual/manual/modeling/meshes/vertex_groups/weight_paint_tools.rst

 Group:

+Active
-- Active: Only copy to the Active Group in the active Object.
+   Only copy to the Active Group in the active Object.
    This option only works when the active Object has an active Vertex Group set.
    Otherwise the Weight transfer will not do anything.
+All
-- **All** : Copy all Vertex groups from the selected objects to the Active Object.
+   Copy all Vertex groups from the selected objects to the Active Object.

 Method: